-Sarah Heady Anasco, a 2022 Pisacano Scholar, is a 4th-year medical student at Baylor College of Medicine (BCM).
+Sarah Heady Anasco, a 2022 Pisacano Scholar, graduated from Baylor College of Medicine (BCM) and is currently a 1st-year resident in Forth Worth, Texas.
 Originally from Wichita, Kansas, she graduated summa cum laude from Baylor University with a Bachelor of Arts in University Scholars.
 This holistic education focused on growth in character, community, and cross-cultural experience alongside pragmatic science and language knowledge.
 It was formative in shaping Sarah’s aspiration to serve as a full-spectrum family physician with marginalized communities, including people of color and people with disabilities.

 Sarah’s appreciation for preventive medicine began in middle school when she was diagnosed with moderate scoliosis by her family physician and persevered through three years of intensive back bracing.
 This experience shaped Sarah’s appreciation for the patient’s experience of medicine.
 As a high school senior, she was among six students admitted to both undergraduate school at Baylor University and medical school at Baylor College of Medicine through the Baylor-to-Baylor BS/MD Program.